Home· Freshwater Aquarium Blog·How to Pick the Best Fish Foods That Aquarium Fish Can’t Resist

 Feeding Xtreme Crave flakes made with high-quality krill and spirulina

 Pellet foods are another staple fish food that come in floating, slow-sinking (or semi-floating), and sinking versions to feed fish that swim at different levels in the aquarium.
 Because they are firm and compact, they do not melt immediately in water.
 However, that also makes them harder to crumble, so you want to pick the correct size that can be easily swallowed whole by your fish.
 If you have ever noticed a betta fish repeatedly eat and then spit out its food, it could be that the pellet is too big for them to gulp down.
-Some of our favorite pellets include community fish pellets, nano pellets for tiny fish, floating betta fish pellets, plant-filled pellets for African cichlids and goldfish, and koi food.
+Some of our favorite pellets include community fish pellets, nano pellets for tiny fish, floating betta fish pellets, monster pellets for large fish, and koi food.

 koi eating pellets